dotnetprofessional/LiveDoc/packages/livedoc-mocha/README.md

 ## Installing
 This library builds off the mocha.js library as a custom ui.
 To setup, follow these steps.

-# NB: There is an issue with the NPM packge, please wait until an update is published.
-This should be fixed by April 6, 2017.
 __NPM__
 ```bat
 npm install --save-dev livedoc-mocha